-(a) The definition “Standard” found in Hortis Third (Macmillian Publishing Company, New York) more accurately describes small statute, patio-type trees (with 3 to 6' of clear straight trunk) like trees roses, tree Fushsias and Azlaeas than it does the vast majority of desert adapted tree species.
+(a) The definition “Standard” found in Hortis Third (MacMillian Publishing Company, New York) more accurately describes small statute, patio-type trees (with 3 to 6' of clear straight trunk) like tree roses, tree Fuchsias and Azaleas than it does the vast majority of desert adapted tree species.
 AZT uses single leader trunk to better create a distinction image between single trunk, low breaking multi trunk, and true multiple trunk specimens.

 Cercidium (Parkinsonia) hybrid 'Desert Museum'